Three illustrations of the queen's wreath vine,

 There are three species in the genus Antigonon, distributed from Mexico into Central America.
 Of the three, only the Queen’s wreath has spread far afield from its native range, having been introduced as an ornamental in the southeast and gulf regions of the United States, several Pacific islands and the West Indies.
 In many areas, particularly islands, the vine is considered invasive as it becomes rampant, smothering the native vegetation (much like the odious kudzu, only more attractive).

 Antigonon leptopus was first described by Sir William Jackson Hooker from specimens collected in Mexico, in 1827.
-Two years earlier, the HMS Blossom, under the command of Captain Frederick William Beecheywith a crew of 100 men, had sailed from England to the Pacific on a four-year scientific and exploratory expedition to the Arctic.
+Two years earlier, the HMS Blossom, under the command of Captain Frederick William Beechey1with a crew of 100 men2, had sailed from England to the Pacific on a four-year scientific and exploratory expedition to the Arctic.
 Their objective was to rendezvous near the Bering Strait with Sir John Franklin, whose expedition was traveling on land along the Canadian coast from the east.
-While the Blossom sailed to the Arctic in the summers of 1826 and 1827, Franklin’s overland expedition never appeared.
-When not waiting around for Franklin, Beechey’s expedition traveled to China and the Sandwich Islands, and the crew spent much time mapping and collecting specimens in the area around San Francisco.
+While the Blossom reached the Arctic in the summers of 1826 and 1827, Franklin’s overland expedition never appeared.
+When not waiting around for Franklin, Beechey’s expedition traveled to China, several Pacific islands, including the Sandwich Islands, and the Kamchatka peninsula.
+The crew spent much time mapping and collecting specimens in the area around San Francisco.
 After the second missed rendezvous with Franklin, the ship made for England, stopping in Mexico for additional collecting.

 The expedition’s botanical specimens were given to Hooker and George Walker Arnott, botanists at the University of Glasgow, who prepared a flora of the expedition.
 In 1841, they published The Botany of Captain Beechey's Voyage.
 The work contains 99 excellent botanical illustrations, 37 of which were drawn by Hooker.